 This document provides a model and framework to use the SHAKEN framework and extend it to provide both a model that can support both the security of traditional CNAM and eCNAM calling name strings transported in SIP as well as both the transport and security of RCD in an extensible way to support current and future needs and applications that want to pass identity and other information related to the calling party to the called party.

-IETF has defined the "rcd" PASSporT extension in [draft-ietf-stir-passport-rcd] which defines the base STIR PASSporT claim ‘rcd’.
+IETF has defined the "rcd" PASSporT extension in [draft-ietf-stir-passport-rcd] which defines the base STIR PASSporT claim "rcd".
 This claim includes an extensible JSON object that has two specified key values.
-A ‘nam’ claim for validation of a CNAM string as well as a ‘jcd’ key value which is defined to support the jCard, the JSON format or vCard defined in [RFC7095] which is itself an extensible JSON object for the transport of personal identifiable types of information.
+A "nam" claim for validation of a CNAM string as well as a "jcd" key value which is defined to support the jCard, the JSON format or vCard defined in [RFC7095] which is itself an extensible JSON object for the transport of personal identifiable types of information.

-Using the "rcd" PASSporT extension, and specifically the ‘rcd’ claim, the following sections of this document will detail the use of ‘rcd’ claim depending on the call model either independently or as part of the ‘shaken’ PASSporT to validate CNAM and RCD data to the calling party.
+Using the "rcd" PASSporT extension, and specifically the "rcd" claim, the following sections of this document will detail the use of "rcd" claim depending on the call model either independently or as part of the "shaken" PASSporT to validate CNAM and RCD data to the calling party.

 SHAKEN CNAM and RCD Framework Definition

-This section describes the procedures associated with the addition the ‘rcd’ PASSporT or inclusion of the ‘rcd’ claim into a ‘shaken’ PASSporT.
+This section describes the procedures associated with the addition the "rcd" PASSporT or inclusion of the "rcd" claim into a "shaken" PASSporT.
 Both of these procedures are used for supporting different service provider specific CNAM and RCD scenarios.

-‘rcd’ claim construction overview
+"rcd" claim construction overview

-In [draft-ietf-stir-passport-rcd] there are three main key values possible as part of the ‘rcd’ claim.
-They are ‘nam’ which is a minimally required key value as part of the ‘rcd’ claim value JSON object, ‘jcd’ which is the key value that represents the direct inclusion of a jCard string in the ‘rcd’ claim, and ‘jcl’ which is the key value that represents an HTTPS URL link to a jCard file hosted on an HTTPS server.
-Both the ‘jcd’ and ‘jcl’ key values are optional, can only be included a maximum of one time in a ‘rcd’ claim, and are mutually exclusive where you can not have both key values.
-The following sections provide more details on how the ‘rcd’ JSON object is constructed.
+In [draft-ietf-stir-passport-rcd] there are four main key values possible as part of the "rcd" claim.
+They are; (1) "nam" which is a minimally required key value as part of the "rcd" claim value JSON object; (2) "jcd" which is the optional key value that represents the direct inclusion of a jCard string in the "rcd" claim, or "jcl" which is the key value that represents an HTTPS URL link to a jCard file hosted on an HTTPS server; (3) “rcdi” which is the integrity check on the contents of the rcd claims and; (4) “crn” which is the optional call reason claim that describes the intent of the call.
+The “nam” claim is the only mandatory claim.
+Both the "jcd" and "jcl" key values are optional, can only be included a maximum of one time in a "rcd" claim, and are mutually exclusive where you can not have both key values.
+URLs contained in the “rcd” claim or contained in resources referenced by the “rcd” claim must use HTTPS.

+The “rcdi” claim protects the contents of resources referenced by "rcd" claim from being inadvertently or maliciously modified to unauthorized values.
+If the “rcd” claim does not contain any URLs, then the “rcdi” claim is not required.
+Otherwise, the “rcdi” claim must be included.

+The “crn” claim is optional but recommended for enhancing usefulness to call recipients.

+The following sections provide more details on how the "rcd" JSON object is constructed.

-Traditional CNAM using ‘nam’
+Traditional CNAM using "nam"

-If a SIP INVITE contains a display-name parameter in the From or P-Asserted-Identity header field, then the ‘rcd’ claim must contain a ‘nam’ key value that has a value with a string that matches exactly the ASCII values of the display-name parameter.
+The "rcd" claim must contain a "nam" key with a value that identifies the display name of the originating entity.
+If the originating entity does not have a display name, the the "nam" key value must be the empty string.

 Example, for the following SIP INVITE